dotnet/docs-maui/docs/user-interface/graphics/paint/lineargradient.md

 ---
-title: ".NET MAUI Graphics: Linear gradients"
+title: ".NET MAUI Graphics: Linear gradient paint"
 description: "The .NET MAUI LinearGradientPaint class paints an area with a linear gradient." ms.date: 07/15/2021
 ---

-# .NET MAUI Graphics: Linear gradients
+# .NET MAUI Graphics: Linear gradient paint

 The `LinearGradientPaint` class derives from the `GradientPaint` class, and paints an area with a linear gradient, which blends two or more colors along a line known as the gradient axis. `GradientStop` objects are used to specify the colors in the gradient and their positions.
 For more information about `GradientStop` objects, see [.NET MAUI Paint: Gradients](gradient.md).